 But there’s a problem with inplace building – the extension will not be automatically rebuilt.
 If you modify the

 .pyx file and re-run the program, the compilation process will not be triggered.
 The reason is that Python itself is able to recognize

 .pyd modules, and their importers have higher priority than customized ones.
-Thus, if there’s a
+Thus, if there’s an

 .so and a

-.pyx file reside in the same directory, the
+.pyx file with same module names reside in the same directory, the

 .so file will be imported instead of